Saba Shore Excursion

-The island tour of Saba is the most popular tour we offer.
+The island shore excursion of Saba is the most popular tour we offer.
 This truly unique island offers beautiful scenery and viewpoints.
 The tour is a driving tour with various stops to take advantage of Saba's natural beauty, accompanied by ongoing descriptions of local flora and fauna.
 Saba's people subscribe to tradition in the construction of their buildings.
 You will quickly notice the white buildings and homes with their signature red roofs and green doors and shutters.

 The tour begins at Fort Bay, the islands harbor and home of the Saba Marine Park office and the hyperbaric chamber.
 Guests will travel by taxi up "the road that couldn't be built" stopping at the Bottom - the islands capital, various viewpoints and finally the town of Windwardside.
 Here guests will have an extended stop to visit the museum and small shops in the area to purchase traditional souvenirs such as Saba lace and Saba Spice, a spiced rum drink.
 For those looking for something more natural there is an option walk down a portion of the Mount Scenery trail - a 15 minute walk down the steps that make up this trail.